-This will make it so your visitors have no excuses for getting off track on your site.
+Which ever option you choose, a menu search will make it so your visitors have no excuses for getting off track on your site.
 When you’re always steering them back in the right direction, you ensure you’re doing your part to enhance people’s experience on your site.
 And I can assure you right now, that kind of attention to detail doesn’t go unnoticed or unappreciated.

 While many WordPress users think to add the search widget to the sidebar of their sites, a lot forget about what the output of such searches will be.
 And that’s a major oversight.

 You want to make sure every single page of your site is working hard for you – even the search results pages.
 While most readers may be interested in your home page or core offerings, they probably come to your site looking for something specific.
 Although your site is likely not a search engine, it’s best to provide the help and functionality visitors are accustom to.
 You never know how a single page can affect individual users.
 Present the right visitor with the right information at the right time and you stand to not only keep that visitor on your site for longer but also turn them into a loyal customer.